-Our favourite place to visit is Plantations Treat Café in Plantation Street (you can get there through the carpark near Schwarzes and down the stairs), which has great coffee and everything is gluten free and delicious.
+Our favourite place to visit is Plantations Treat Café in Plantation Street (you can get there through the carpark near Schwarzes and down the stairs), which has excellent coffee and everything is gluten free and delicious.

-Drive over the railway bridge through the lovely streets and head over to the Wentworth Falls Lake, a lovely place to stop for a picnic or just to relax.
+Drive over the railway bridge through the lovely streets and head over to the Wentworth Falls Lake, a beautiful place to stop for a picnic or just to relax.
 It does get busy here with families when the weather warms up.

 From the Wentworth Falls Village, I would recommend visiting The Falls Gallery located on Falls Road.
 Just head right from Station Street onto the Great Western Highway and then the next left onto Falls Road.